erizov/Professor/semester_3/lecture_12_ml_algorithms/logistic_regression/README.md

 ## Introduction

-Logistic Regression is logistic regression is a fundamental algorithm.
+Logistic Regression is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Logistic Regression is essential for building performant and scalable applications.